ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

     - `gcp-tier1-infra`: if building a dev, uat or prod landing-zone.
 - `gcp-tier1-configsync`: to identify which git revision of `tier1-infra` the Config Sync operator should observe.

+# Setup

+## 1. Bootstrap the Config Controller Project

+The automated script creates a project, the FW settings, a Cloud router, a Cloud NAT, a private service connect endpoint and the Anthos Config Controller cluster.
+It also creates a root-sync.yaml file.

+The script requires a `.env` file to deploy the environment.

-1. Start a new change for your `tier1-infra` repo, refer to the "Step 1 - Setup" section of [Changing.md](./Changing.md).
+1. Start a new change for your `tier1-infra` repo, follow the "Step 1 - Setup" section of [Changing.md](./Changing.md).
     - Sandbox

         repo name = `gcp-sandbox-tier1-infra`
     - DEV, UAT, PROD

         repo name = `gcp-tier1-infra`
-1. Your terminal should now be at the root of your `tier1-infra` repo, on a new branch.
+1. Your terminal should now be at the root of your `tier1-infra` repo, on a new branch and with the tools submodule populated.

-## 2. Bootstrap the Config Controller Project

-The automated script creates a project, the FW settings, a Cloud router, a Cloud NAT, a private service connect endpoint and the Anthos Config Controller cluster.
-It also creates a root-sync.yaml file.

-The script requires a `.env` file to deploy the environment.

-From the root of your `tier1-infra` repo:

 1. If it doesn't exist, create a `bootstrap/<env>` directory.
 It will be used to backup files generated during bootstrapping.
 1. Copy the example.env file from the `tools/scripts/bootstrap` folder.
     ```bash